Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 It is noted that there are several missing values `NA`s in the data.
 More specifically `13.1 %` of the observations are missing, which account to `13.1 %` of days which totaled zero.

-Having these two percentages match suggests that the missing values were taken during whole days; a quick observation in the table `byDay` suggests that once a week -probably Sunday- Mr. Anon was not recording his steps.
+Having these two percentages match suggests that the missing values were taken during whole days; a glance of the first  dates in the table `byDay` suggests that once a week -probably Sunday- Mr. Anon was not recording his steps.

 In any case, the missing values are supplied with the average for the corresponding interval, which is itself imported from the variable `alongDay` that was calculated earlier.
 The following code does that, and place histograms side by side.